ryk4/project1/README.md

 4. copy .env.example .env --create a copy of .env file
 5. php artisan key:generate --create app encryption key.
 Laravel requires encryption key which is used to encode various elements like cookies, password and more.
 6. php artisan migrate:fresh --create a fresh database using database migration files.
-Optional 7. php artisan db:Seed --fills database with starter/dummy data.
+Optional 7. php artisan db:Seed --fills database with starter/dummy data from Database/Seeders.

 -----Push/Pull to repository----
 git status --view files that are ready to commit